The Grosssedlitz Baroque Garden - An unfinished symphony

 Orange trees were among the most important elements of the gardens in the 17th and 18th centuries.
 No Baroque garden is complete without these trees, which are usually imported from Italy.....

 - Read more about bitter orange trees (PDF; 76 KB)

 Opening Times and Admission

-You can visit the Baroque garden the whole year round.
-It is especially worth a visit during the main season from April to October, when you can experience the Baroque garden in its seasonal blossoming.
+You can visit the baroque garden throughout the year.
+It is especially a visit to the high season from April to October in value if you experience the baroque garden in its seasonal flowering.